 Why Transition Out of Swaddling?

-Swaddling can be incredibly beneficial for newborns, as it mimics the snug, comforting environment of the womb and helps them feel secure while they sleep.
-However, as your baby grows and develops, continuing to swaddle can pose risks and hinder their overall development.
+As your baby grows and develops, one important milestone is transitioning out of swaddling.
+Swaddling can be incredibly beneficial for newborns, as it mimics the snug, comforting environment of the womb However, as your baby grows and develops, continuing to swaddle can pose risks and hinder their overall development.
 It's essential to allow your baby more freedom of movement as they develop their motor skills, learn to explore their surroundings, and gain the ability to roll over and self-soothe.

 How to Transition Out of Swaddle: Step by Step